The Red Necklace: Plot

-Yann and Sido are briefly reunited and realises that he can read her mind again.
-He tries to persuade her to forget the Marquis and come back to England with him.
-She explains her situation including her engagement to Kalliovski, and that the Duchesse had advised her and her father to find Mr. Tull who would smuggle them out of the country.
-Yann, however, remembers his encounter with Tull the night he was smuggled out of France and warns Sido not to trust him and let him take her instead.
+Yann and Sido are briefly reunited and realises that he can read her mind.
+He tries to persuade her to forget about the Marquis and come back to England with him.
+She explains her situation including her forced-engagement to Kalliovski, and that the Duchesse had advised her and her father to find Mr. Tull who would smuggle them out of the country.
+Yann, however, remembers his encounter with Tull the night he was smuggled out of France and warns Sido not to trust him.
 He and Têtu later meet with Maître Tardieu who informs them that the Marquis wrote instructing him to end Sido's betrothal, but when he informed Kalliovski he received no reply.
-He gives them a bag of jewels that belonged to Sido's mother, Isabelle Gautier, and Armand de Villeduval, the Marquis' half brother.
-Upon noticing seven familiar red garnets, Têtu realises that Isabelle and Armand were murdered by Kalliovski on the Marquis' behalf.
+He gives them a bag of jewels that belonged to Sido's late mother, Isabelle Gautier, and Armand de Villeduval, the Marquis' half brother.
+Upon noticing seven familiar red garnets, Têtu realises that Isabelle and Armand were murdered by Kalliovski at the Marquis' request.

 Yann attempts to see Sido again the next day but is too late as she and the Marquis have already been captured by Tull who was working for Kalliovski.

-During the night, Kalliovski visits an ill and exhausted Sido in prison and blackmails her into marrying him.
-He then taunts her and threatens her with rape before she passes out.
-Kalliovski arranges to have her moved to her own cell and nursed back to health.
-Meanwhile, Yann and Maître Tardieu meet with her in prison however, the ever gentle and good-hearted Sido cannot bring herself to abandon her insane and helpless father.
+Sido falls ill and is visited in the night by Kalliovksi who attempts to coerce her into marrying him.

+Yann and Maître Tardieu visit her the next and again try to persuade her to leave.
+However, the ever gentle and good-hearted Sido cannot bring herself to abandon her insane and helpless father.
 After she is taken away, Maître Tardieu reveals that Isabelle and Armand were lovers –therefore, Sido is not the daughter of the Marquis, but of Isabelle and Armand; the pair had been attempting to elope to London with a three-year-old Sido at the time of their murder.
 This gives Yann and Têtu an idea that might help change Sido's mind.

-They invite Kalliovski to a performance with a pierrot to distract him while Yann and Didier attempt to break into his apartmento find the love letters from Sido's parents.
-He discovers a room full of automatons made from Kalliovski's murdered victims known as 'The Sisters Macabre' which he uses to hide all his secrets.
-He also discovers that Kalliovski can also has telekinesis, only known as the 'Threads of Darkness'.
+They invite Kalliovski to a performance with a pierrot to distract him while Yann and Didier attempt to break into his apartment to find the love letters from Sido's parents.
+He discovers a room full of automatons made from Kalliovski's murdered victims, dubbed 'The Sisters Macabre' which he uses to hide all his secrets.
+He also discovers that Kalliovski can manipulate the 'Threads of Darkness'.
 Milkeye suddenly emerges and shoots Yann in the shoulder.
 Although weak, he uses his new magic abilities to make The Sisters Macabre talk.
 One of them opens a draw in their chest revealing the letters from Sido's parents and Kalliovski's 'Book of Tears' containing all the names of those who had borrowed money from him.
 He passes out but is rescued by Didier and taken back to the theatre where Têtu treats his wound.